SecureHats/security-copilot/Lesson 1/README.md

 ## Testing the custom plugin

-Now that we've got our shiny new plugin installed in Microsoft CoPilot for Security, it's time to try it out and see how well it works.
+Now that we've got our shiny new plugin installed in Microsoft Copilot for Security, it's time to try it out and see how well it works.
 Let's kick off a new session and try adding the following request.

 ![prompt-message](/images/prompt-message.png)

-Microsoft CoPilot for Security successfully figured out and used the right plugin.
+Microsoft Copilot for Security successfully figured out and used the right plugin.
 It did this because we included a specific word, `BasicRequest`, in our question earlier.

 Now, if we examine the results more closely from what we asked before, we find these specific details: